the-programmers-hangout/Mimic/README.md

-opt-out | Opt-out for all messages to be removed | `mimic!opt-out` rand | Generate a random number of sentences from random user's messages! | `mimic!rand` self | Generate a random number of sentences from your own messages! | `mimic!self` stats | Display statistics of your messages | `mimic!stats`
+opt-out | Opt-out for all messages to be removed | `mimic!opt-out` rand | Generate a random number of sentences from random user's messages! | `mimic!rand` self | Generate a random number of sentences from your own messages! | `mimic!self` start | Provide the start of a sentence and let mimic finish it! | `mimic!start I like to` stats | Display statistics of your messages | `mimic!stats`

 ### Privacy